weaveworks/weave-gitops-private/docs/rfcs/0003-pipelines-promotion/README.md

             name: prod
             namespace: flux-system
 ```

-It is the canonical scenario that the current solutions supports.
-No particular requirement is found.
+It is covered by [promotion business rules](determine-promotion-needs.md#promotion-decisions-business-logic)

 ### Promotion for a pipeline with multiple deployment target per environment